Sethfire/foxhole-war-map/README.md

 Foxhole is a cooperative sandbox massively-multiplayer action-strategy video game being developed and published by Canadian video game company Clapfoot.
 The data is taken from the official Foxhole WarAPI, which can be found at https://github.com/clapfoot/warapi.

+### Instructions
+Download the repository and run `npm install` in the root directory to install node dependencies, and then `npm start` to run the app.

 ### Developers
 The Foxhole War Map project was coded primarily by two developers:
 - Sethfire